mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part4/part4.md

   - Interview with new company
   - Reneg old company
   - Not as high priority though since you already have an offer
+- Follow up if not calling you during interview time

 # Application Timeline
 # Hierarchy of Applications